 (2) The expenses of the administration of this Act (including any grants made thereunder) shall be paid out of moneys provided by Parliament for the purpose.

 [6.
-Repealed by No. 42 of 1982 s.
+Deleted by No. 42 of 1982 s.
 8.]

 7. Commissioner

 (1) There shall be appointed under and subject to Part 3 of the Public Sector Management Act 1994 an officer to be designated “The Commissioner of Soil and Land Conservation”.